SpiritBaker/Difficulty-and-AI/README.md

 Update for 1.3:
 - Added more efficient Development click for both Players and AI.
-- Added couple of AI events that disbands Mercenary Companies. ( Temporary workaround )
+- Added AI events that disbands Mercenary Companies. ( Temporary workaround )
 - War Enthusiasm changes, secondary participants are affected by balance of forces.
 - Limiting Estate privileges that give 5 loans, to 3 loans, disabling it during bankruptcy.
 - Slight buff to new Rampart building.